ds-tutorials/tutorial-template-pages/pages/02.setup/02.configuration/docs.md

 ### Google Analytics

 This theme is set up to work with Google Analytics.
 If you are not planning to use Google Analytics, you can toggle this option off and ignore the rest of this section.
 If you are using Google Analytics, an opt out/opt back in button will be added to the footer of each page.
+You can always come back and change this later.

 1. Sign in or create a [Google Analytics account](https://www.google.com/analytics/web/#home).
 2. Select the **Admin** tab.